 Once the application is complete and processed, you will receive an acceptance letter from Century College.

-After Acceptance to Century College:
+After Acceptance to Century College

-- Participate in New Student Orientation
+- Complete New Student Orientation

 Orientation is mandatory for all incoming students and enables you to register for classes as well as navigate the college and its resources with success.
 Orientation information will be sent via email to the email listed on your application.
-Depending on your major and if you have completed college level credits at another institution, you may be eligible to complete the online orientation.